Mattole River: History

 "Mattole" refers to an Athabaskan Indian people, the Mattole.
 They historically called themselves Mattóal or bedool, but were referred to by neighboring Wyott Indians as Medol or me'tuul.
 The local tradition is that Mattole means "clear water".

 The Mattole lived principally on the Mattole and Bear rivers.
 During the Bald Hills War, this tribe mustered its warriors but it was outgunned and practically exterminated because of its resistance to white settlers.

 Watershed

-The river and its 74 tributaries drain about 304 sqmi, including the eastern side of the King Range, and flows through Mattole Valley before emptying into the Pacific Ocean.
+The river and its 74 tributaries drain about 304 sqmi, including the eastern side of the King Range, and flow through Mattole Valley before emptying into the Pacific Ocean.
 Although the Mattole River's source is at about 1780 ft elevation, its tributaries originate as high as 4000 ft above sea level.
 The North Fork of the Mattole River enters the river main stem just west of Petrolia.
 For most of its length, the river is only a 4.2 mi east of the King Range National Conservation Area.
 About halfway to the ocean, near Honeydew, California, the river passes by Humboldt Redwoods State Park.
 There are numerous tributaries and creeks that feed the drainage area.
 Some of the largest are the Upper North Fork at Honeydew (as opposed to the North Fork at Petrolia), Honeydew, Bear, Rattlesnake, and Oil Creeks.